 VA Ratings for Hypertension

-However, it’s important to know that just because an elevated blood pressure reading from active service does not meet VA’s requirements, that does not allow the VA to deny a veteran’s claim.
+However, it’s essential to know that just because an elevated blood pressure reading from active service does not meet the VA’s requirements, that does not allow the VA to deny a veteran’s claim.

 Is Hypertension a VA Disability?

 Hypertension is a medical condition that involves high blood pressure.
 While it can lead to various health complications, such as heart disease, stroke, and kidney failure, having hypertension alone does not qualify for disability benefits from the Department of Veterans Affairs (VA).

 To receive VA disability benefits, a veteran must have a service-connected disability, meaning the disability must have occurred or been aggravated during military service.
 If a veteran can establish that their hypertension is related to their military service, they may be eligible for disability compensation.

 However, the VA will deny a claim for disability compensation if there is not enough evidence to support a service connection between the veteran's hypertension and their military service.
 This can be a challenging process, especially if the veteran did not seek medical treatment for hypertension while on active duty or if they have other risk factors for hypertension, such as obesity or a family history of the condition.

 Additionally, the VA may deny a claim for disability compensation if the veteran's hypertension is not severe enough to cause functional impairment.
 For example, suppose a veteran's hypertension is well-controlled with medication and does not limit their ability to work or perform daily activities.
 In that case, they may not meet the VA's criteria for disability compensation.

 In summary, hypertension can result in having your VA claim denied if there is not enough evidence to establish a service connection or if the condition is not severe enough to cause functional impairment.

 What Is the VA Rating for High Blood Pressure?

 VA regulations do not agree with current standards for diagnosing hypertension.